MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-2-event-streams.md

 ## Schema mapping

-1. The incoming data source is uncompressed, so don't change thee **Compression type**.
+1. The incoming data source is uncompressed, so don't change the **Compression type**.
 1. In the **Data format** dropdown, select **JSON**.

     :::image type="content" source="media/realtime-analytics-tutorial/data-format-json.png" alt-text="Screenshot of Schema tab with data format JSON selected.":::